-Five times each weekend, Witherspoon gives these tours of his North Texas facility, walking visitors through the history of distilling and explaining how his products are made (before the delicious tasting, of course).
+At least six times each weekend, Witherspoon gives these tours of his North Texas facility, walking visitors through the history of distilling and explaining how his products are made (before the delicious tasting, of course).
 His expertise as a master distiller is apparent since he’s steadily been honing his craft for 20 years.
 A former Marine, Witherspoon began distilling almost out of necessity when he was stationed in the Central African Republic (if necessity means a distinct lack of liquor) and gained further knowledge about whiskey in the South and rum in the Caribbean.
 Witherspoon’s skill is clearly punctuated with a sense of humor in his presentation and in the facility itself–the stills he and his father built are named Porgy and Bess, and he warns you to keep an eye out for the distillery’s cat, Mr. Waffles.

 Turning under the 17th Street Bridge in Waco, Texas, you would never believe that you’re approaching one of the best craft distilleries in Texas (and likely the country).
 In a rusted, cramped 1880s welding shop, Balcones Distilling is turning out a portfolio of liquors that have won numerous accolades throughout the distilling industry.